DaveMcEwan/SemVerSoC/SemVerSoC.md

 Should internal signal names really be considered part of the public API?

 A common point of confusion is that SoC design is not the same as software.
-The SoC design process (at the [RTL](https://en.wikipedia.org/wiki/Register_transfer_language) level) sits somewhere between the design processes for software and high-volume hardware like injection moulds or [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board)s.
+The SoC design process (at the [RTL](https://en.wikipedia.org/wiki/Register-transfer_level) level) sits somewhere between the design processes for software and high-volume hardware like injection moulds or [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board)s.
-High-volume manufacturing processes require extreme rigor in even the tiniest change because an subtle unnoticed mistake can quickly cost a huge amount of wasted resources.
+High-volume manufacturing processes require extreme rigor in even the tiniest change because a subtle unnoticed mistake can quickly cost a huge amount of wasted resources.
 In general, software development processes are considerably more relaxed because fixes can be deployed relatively easily to downstream users.